Listed below are the previous releases of ALPHACAM, to view what features where introduced in each of the releases click the buttons below.

 Moving on to two enhancements for 3D Machining – firstly, a much-improved Automatic Collision Detection algorithm avoids gouging non-machined faces and surfaces in the Select Solid Faces function.
 It also allows for full control over which faces should stay untouched.
 This intelligent algorithm can even automatically create 2D boundaries for the end user.
 Overall, this enhancement improves machining functionality and gives greater productivity through intelligent boundary creation.

-Secondly, Cylindrical-Parallel Machining has been improved to the extent that optimised toolpaths can now be created for parts under conditions which were previously impossible.
+Secondly, Cylindrical-Parallel Machining has been improved to the extent that optimized toolpaths can now be created for parts under conditions which were previously impossible.
 This update greatly enhances functionality in previous releases, by including complex geometries, opening new possibilities for 4-axis machining.

 Sawing Module Enhanced Interface